getnacelle/crewmember-assessment/gatsby/README.md

 ### Bonus

-From `src/pages/index.js`, be able to increment & decrement the quantity of a product in the cart / list of selected products.
+Without altering `static/products.js`, make it so that any product only appears in the cart once, and show the product's quantity.